Dear Ladies and Gentlemen,

-Welcome to the official website of the Global Fishery Forum and Exhibition for Fishery, Seafood and Knowhow!
+Welcome to the III Global Fishery Forum and International Exhibition of Fish Industry, Seafood and Technology!

-On behalf of the Federal Agency for Fishery, I invite you to take part in the first Global Fishery Forum and Exhibition for Fishery, Seafood and Knowhow.
-You will be treated to Russia’s well-known hospitality!
+On behalf of the Federal Agency for Fisheries, I invite you to take part in the III Global Fishery Forum and Exhibition of Fish Industry, Seafood and Technology.

 See you soon in St. Petersburg!

 Welcome to the III International Global Fishery Forum and Seafood Expo!

 The fish industry is a crucial one in Russia’s economy and it holds strategic importance for ensuring the country’s food security.
 The government is progressively implementing support measures for business, creating conditions for long-term planning and developing production of bioresources, aquaculture, and processing, and the fishing industry in general.
 Updating of the scientific framework, renewal of fishing surveys and modernisation of the fleet are an ongoing process.

 This systemic work is bearing fruit.
 In 2018, Russian fishermen produced over 5 million tonnes of bioresources, a record in the last 25 years.
 The Russian Federation is the world’s fourth-biggest commercial fishing nation, accounting for over 5% of the world catch.

 Currently, the fishing industry is facing another ambitious task: increasing fish and seafood exports to USD 8 billion over the next five years.
 I am confident that this goal will be achieved by renovating production facilities, building new plants and state-of-the-art vessels.